 - SADES can’t find any device

-What to do if You’re Unable to Install SADES headphone drivers on Windows 10
+How can I Install SADES headphone drivers on Windows 10?

-Solution 2 – Download latest drivers and install them in compatibility mode
+1. Download the latest drivers and install them in compatibility mode

-- Go to the SADES website and download latest Windows 8.1 drivers.
+- Go to the SADES website and download the latest Windows 10 drivers.

 - Now click Apply then OK.